Jan 21: A former 911 operator diagnosed with PTSD aims to help prevent other operators in Canada from going through the same experience. (Link)

 About the Campaign

-Elephant in the Room is a national anti-stigma campaign designed to eliminate stigma associated with mental Illness.
+Elephant in the Room is a national anti-stigma campaign designed to address the stigma associated with mental Illness.

 Elephant in the Room Anti-Stigma Posters